rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iii-lifecycle-management-of-supervisor-services/index.md

 ReconcileFailed. kapp: Error: update statefulset/harbor-database (apps/v1) namespace: svc-harbor-domain-c8: Updating resource statefulset/harbor-database (apps/v1) namespace: svc-harbor-domain-c8: API server says: StatefulSet.apps "harbor-database" is invalid: spec: Forbidden: updates to statefulset spec for fields other than 'replicas', 'template', 'updateStrategy', 'persistentVolumeClaimRetentionPolicy' and 'minReadySeconds' are forbidden (reason: Invalid).
 {{< /admonition >}}

 Oh boy!
 What now?
 Decreasing an already increased volume (vmdk)?
 No chance!
-Proofed it.
+Validated it.
 Ergo...uninstalling (covered further down) and reinstalling the whole Service. :facepalm: **Think twice before you do such operations!**

 ## Reconfiguring a Supervisor Service

-Know that I explained **DON'TS** let's make it right. **DO'S** on how to reconfigure an existing Supervisor Service.
+Having explained the **DON'TS** let me introduce the **DO'S** on how to reconfigure an existing Supervisor Service.

 When I reinstalled Harbor, I configured the storage for the `harbor-registry` service with 55GB (*Figure II*)